How to love Church

 The desire to “keep the church pure”

-One consideration in this background to why it is difficult to love the “church” is the arrogant assertion that we must “keep the church pure”.
+One consideration in this background to why it is difficult to know how to love church is the arrogant assertion that we must “keep the church pure”.
 The church is flawed.
 Obviously.
 It is made up of flawed humans.

-The body is actually reflective of Jesus body universally throughout the world and as such is beautiful in that as a whole, it is focused on worship and devotion to God.
+The body is actually reflective of Jesus’ body universally throughout the world and as such is beautiful in that as a whole, it is focused on worship and devotion to God.
 From a distance, it represents the true work of our saviour in the days of his flesh.
 Jesus is working for the perfecting of the Body so that he can present it faultless to our God ultimately.
+This is how we can love church.
+When we recognise it fully as the body of Christ, not as individual churches, but the worldwide, lovely body church.

 so that he might present the church to himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.Eph 5:27 (ESV)

 The church in its current state is far from perfect.
+I don’t know how to love church as it is at present.
 In fact, it is pretty unlovely the closer you get to it.
 In concept of course, looking at it from a distance, it is a body made to worship God and as a witness to the saving power of John 3:16.
 It is beautiful and Jesus desires his bride very much.

 There are many people who whilst absolutely committed to serving God have a very different view from others about what that service means.

-The difficulty is when they, as an older couple railed at me about, feel that they have a duty to keep the church pure.
+The difficulty is when they feel that they have a duty to keep the church pure.
 I was at my parent’s house one day when a visiting couple who were staying there queried why a congregation I was part of, had not “disfellowshipped” a brother who was of a different view on some subjects to others.
 I tried to explain that our interest was in striving to find a path to agreement with that brother.
 Instead, they cut across me with a statement to the effect that “you have a duty to keep the ‘truth’ pure”.

-Keeping our church pure?
-The sheer arrogance of suggesting that this is our responsibility is breathtaking.
+Keeping the “truth” pure?
+The sheer arrogance of suggesting that this is our responsibility is breath-taking.
 Christ will perfect his body and present it to God along with all creation.
 The body of believers is full of very flawed individuals.
 Humanly speaking, it is impossible to achieve purity (which I take to be, perfect unity) of thought around a set of doctrines and practices that are immutable.
 We are fallen, flawed, individuals who have received the one truth from God through His scripture in imperfect, weak, broken vessels.

 All churches are flawed

-I have related here some anecdotes that assist with understanding the weaknesses of my denomination.
-For every anecdote that I relate, the reader can no doubt relate ten of their own, whether they are from my denomination or another.
+I have related here some anecdotes that assist with understanding the weaknesses of my previous denomination.
+For every anecdote that I relate, the reader can no doubt relate ten of their own, whether they are from one denomination or another.

 In general, whilst it could be argued that all of this is divinely ordained and is part of God’s way of building character in His servants, we would be foolish to try and argue that these divisions should therefore be left without a call to something better.